Balance of Payment Crisis: Meaning

 Devaluation of the domestic currency will help curb the imports as they will become expensive regarding the substitutes available in the domestic market.
 Also, this will give a push to exports as they will become more attractive and generate more revenue for the exporters.
 And this policy tweak will help in correcting the current account deficit and make it surplus in some time or narrow down the imbalance gap.

 Higher exports will mean higher demand for the domestic currency in the international market.
 Buyers from other countries will require domestic currency for making payments to the sellers.
-This in turn will again push the value of the domestic currency up.
+This, in turn, will again push the value of the domestic currency up.

 Import Restrictions and Export Promotion

 Governments can decide to restrict imports from foreign countries by implementing quotas, customs duties, and tariffs or by imposing restrictive orders.
-The policy changes can take place to promote exports by easing licensing controls, restrictions or by granting export subsidies.
+The policy changes can take place to promote exports by easing licensing controls and restrictions or by granting export subsidies.
 And this will help to bring down imports of the country while increasing exports at the same time.
 Further, the current account deficit will soon come down or even become a surplus with the increase in exports and a fall in imports.

 Interest Rates Management

 Another way to tackle the BOP crisis is by an active interest rates management policy.
 Through the Central bank of the country, the government can raise the interest rates in the economy.
-And high rates of interest act as a deterrent to spending in the economy, while promoting savings.
+And high rates of interest act as a deterrent to spending in the economy while promoting savings.
 Thus, lower spending will automatically mean lower imports.
-At the same time, high interest rates can also be a tool for bringing down the inflation rates in the economy.
+At the same time, high-interest rates can also be a tool for bringing down the inflation rates in the economy.
 And this will make the exports competitive in the international market and promote them.
 The effects will help the country create a current account surplus and tide over the BoP crisis.

 A country can opt for an increase in foreign borrowing to manage its BOP crisis.
 External borrowings will provide more capital for government spending and investment in the economy.
 This will result in higher production that can push up the exports in the economy.
 Also, these productive investments will bring down imports as the country will start becoming self-sufficient.
 And all this will result in correcting the current account deficit and timely repayment of the country’s debt obligations.
 Moreover, an overall positive scenario will also boost international confidence in the domestic economy and bring in more investments, helping to tame the Balance of Payment crisis.